matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 implement rich replies is a good thing in the long run and will improve the Matrix experience overall.

-You might not get notifications anymore for replies to your messages.
+You might not get notifications any more for replies to your messages.
 This was a feature of the reply fallback, because it included the username, but users had no control over it.
 A follow-up MSC will propose a push rule for related events, which will allow users control over getting notified by replies (and other